Orthonevra robusta

-Orthonevra robusta, the short-horned mucksucker, is a rare species of syrphid fly, located in the Western United States.
+Orthonevra robusta, the short-horned mucksucker is a rare species of syrphid fly, located in the Western United States.
 It was described by Raymond Corbett Shannon in 1916.
-Hoverflies are able to be motionless while in flight.They are also called flower flies, for they are commonly found around and on flowers from which they get both energy-giving nectar and protein rich pollen.
+Hoverflies are able to be motionless while in flight.
+Syrphyid flies are also called flower flies, for they are commonly found around and on flowers from which they get both energy-giving nectar and protein-rich pollen.
 Larvae for this genus are of the rat-tailed type.
 O. robusta larvae have not been described.

 Description

 For terms see Morphology of Diptera.